coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/03-RouteTable-InternetGateway-NatGateway.md

 <img width="1342" height="806" alt="Screenshot 2025-08-23 at 12 08 21" src="https://github.com/user-attachments/assets/1b86459c-367f-4ec9-af5c-fe8aae6838c9" />

-Wait, we have something new in the image called `Internet Gateway`.
+Wait, we have something new in the image called `Internet Gateway` 🤔.
 - Internet gateway is nothing but a component you attach to your VPC.
 - It facilitate the communication from your VPC to the internet and also facilitate communication from the internet into your VPC.
 - Every Default VPC already have an Internet Gateway attached to them.